Roots of Resilience

 My Roots of Resilience workshop, underpinned by Active Hope and The Work That Reconnects, offers a safe and relational space to experience and cultivate practices of individual and collective resilience, care, mutual support, and shared meaning by facing reality, together.

-WTR also fosters Active Hope, not as optimism, but as a practice of choosing how to live and act responsibly within unequal and collapsing systems.
+Active Hope is not optimism, but a practice of choosing how to live and act responsibly within unequal and collapsing systems.
 It encourages those insulated from immediate harm to reckon with privilege, responsibility, and their capacity to act with integrity.
+Because in a world shaped by profound inequality and accelerating ecological strain, it is quietly radical: a space to stop pretending, metabolise grief and fear, and participate in life-affirming ways — not despite collapse, but within it.

 Are You…